dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </dependency>
 ```

-From top to bottom, let's demystify what these dependecies are.
-The first two dependencies, `myfaces-api` and `myfaces-impl`, are the JSF interface specification (`-api`) and implementation (`-impl`).
-The third dependency, `tomcat-embed-jasper`, is needed so the *JVM* can parse and execute JSF view on runtime.
+From top to bottom, let's demystify what these dependencies are.
+The first two dependencies, `myfaces-api` and `myfaces-impl`, are the *JSF* interface specification (`-api`) and implementation (`-impl`).
+The third dependency, `tomcat-embed-jasper`, is needed so the *JVM* can parse and execute *JSF* view on runtime.

 After that there are three dependencies with `org.ocpsoft.rewrite` as the value of `groupId`.
-These dependencies are related to [Rewrite](http://www.ocpsoft.org/rewrite/), an open-source routing and URL rewriting solution for Servlet and Java Web Frameworks.
-Using JSF without a tool like Rewrite would lead us to ugly and non RESTful-friendly URLs that heavily use query parameters to navigate.
-Therefore we will use Rewrite to achieve intuitive, bookmarkable, and pretty URLs.
+These dependencies are related to [Rewrite](http://www.ocpsoft.org/rewrite/), an open-source routing and *URL* rewriting solution for *Servlet* and Java Web Frameworks.
+Using *JSF* without a tool like *Rewrite* would lead us to ugly and non RESTful-friendly *URLs* that heavily use query parameters to navigate.
+Therefore we will use *Rewrite* to achieve intuitive, bookmarkable, and pretty *URLs*.

-The last dependency added, `primefaces`, is an open source UI framework for JSF that features over 100 components, like data tables, drag & drop, overlay dialogs and etc. This framework will help us to create beautiful user interfaces easily.
+The last dependency added, `primefaces`, is an open source *UI* framework for *JSF* that features over a hundred components, like data tables, drag & drop, overlay dialogs, and etc. This framework will help us to create beautiful user interfaces easily.

 While we have the `pom.xml` file opened, let's change the build process by adding the following line to it: